smahm094/GNG5300-Class-Exercise-Authentication-Page/README.md

 # Authentication Page
+ Problem Statement:
+-	Build an authentication page with user signup and login features
+-	Save the signup and login information in the database using SQL

  *This is a simple authentication page with user sign-up and login features.
 This was developed using django, python, html, css and mysql.*

  ## To run the server: